winstonlingga/QM2Gr13/README.md

 # QM2Gr13
-Group 13's Repository Filled with the Code we use for our project
+The Crude Economist's (Group 13) Repository  with the Python Code we used for our project.